garth-c/python_forecasting/README.md

 This enables the model to resolve patterns in workforce shifts that may be influenced by cyclic or seasonal trends occurring later in the fiscal year.
 The number of neurons that I set up in my model is the input layer and my final dense layer is my output which represents the forecast.

 The next few steps are to compile the model and then double check the model configuration  with the summary command.
 The last few steps are to configure an early stopping criteria based on validation loss and then to set up the maximum number of model iterations with an epoch variable.
-Then the final step to fit the data to the model.
+Then the final step is to fit the data to the model.
 This is accomplished using the time series generators set up above.

 Once the fit command is executed, the model will process the source data using all of the parameters set up above.